 Physical distancing requires more space for passengers.
 Metro stations cannot to handle their usual peak period footfall.
-To guarantee the best service possible, we recommend several modifications to make best use of station space (coloured orange in the video).
+To guarantee the best service possible, we recommend several modifications to make best use of station space (colored orange in the video).
 In our case study, these arrangements enable up to 70% of the usual peak period passengers to pass through, by respecting the following recommendations:

-- intuitive (nudge) floor markings, applying physical distancing in the passenger waiting and walking areas;
+- Intuitive (nudge) floor markings, applying physical distancing in the passenger waiting and walking areas;

-- intermediate waiting zones supervised by staff or dynamic signage, where passengers wait to access stairs and automatic ticket controls, as well as on the station forecourt;
+- Intermediate waiting zones supervised by staff or dynamic signage, where passengers wait to access stairs and automatic ticket controls, as well as on the station forecourt;

 The station in the model functions correctly during off-peak periods, showing no signs of congestion.
 For a station that is already saturated under normal circumstances, the 70% figure must be lowered (according to the same available space).